DYNATUNE-XL SUSPENSION DESIGN MODULE - KINEMATIC Modeling

 DYNATUNE-XL SUSPENSION DESIGN MODULE - COMPLIANCE & LOAD-CASE Modeling

-DYNATUNE-XL SDM offers in "EXPERT" Version the Feature of adding COMPLIANCE (Stiffness) to the Suspension Linkage System.
-Since the tool is based on vector algebraic matrix operations one can extract for each link the correlation between its axial (i.e. in direction of the link orientation) displacement and effect on the Wheel position.
+In the "EXPERT" Version of DYNATUNE-XL SDM, the unique feature is the ability to incorporate COMPLIANCE (Stiffness) into the Suspension Linkage System.
+Utilizing vector algebraic matrix operations, it becomes possible to extract the correlation between the axial displacement (i.e., in the direction of the link orientation) of each link and its effect on the wheel position.

-Once "knowing" the loads on each link, one can then in a next step by adding a "Link Stiffness" determine the amount of elastic deformation of each link, making the links either "longer" or "shorter" depending on being a Compression or Tension Load acting on that link.
-Changing the Link Lengths will of course lead to some geometric (=Kinematic) changes and by iterating this process over all the 5 links the "Compliant" Suspension Geometry Position can be determined for that particular load condition.
+Once the loads on each link are known, the next step involves adding a "Link Stiffness" to determine the elastic deformation of each link.
+This results in the links becoming either "longer" or "shorter," depending on whether a compression or tension load is acting on the link.
+Changing the link lengths will lead to geometric (kinematic) changes, and by iterating this process over all five links, the "Compliant" Suspension Geometry Position can be determined for that particular load condition.

-The Link Stiffness is in real life a Lumped Stiffness Parameter existing out of 3 key local area stiffness values which have to added as "Springs in Series" into one single number.
-These key local stiffness areas are:
+The Link Stiffness in real life is a lumped stiffness parameter consisting of three key local area stiffness values.
+These values must be added as "Springs in Series" to create a single number.
+The key local stiffness areas include:

 CHASSIS / SUB-FRAME ATTACHMENT: